micahcowan/romx-basic/README.md

 5. Edit the description to add `&S1` at the appropriate column, so that the ROMXc/e knows to switch to the "real" ROM after it's finished loading your BASIC program from this one.
-(Again, see the ROMXc/e manual, under "Adding an Application Image", for details.)
+(Again, see the ROMXc/e User Manual, under *Adding an Application Image*, for details.)

 ---